1Looking for Legal Help with Religious Discrimination in the Workplace?

 What Counts as a Reasonable Religious Accommodation?

 A reasonable accommodation is any adjustment to the work environment that allows an employee to practice their religion without interfering with their ability to do the job.
+Common accommodations include:- Flexible scheduling for prayer or religious holidays.

 - Exceptions to dress code or grooming policies include wearing hijabs, turbans, yarmulkes, or beards.